sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ### Get a Tx for Invoking a method

-In order to provide a more user-friendly method of calling contracts' public "@method," we have injected a runtime object named "methods" in your contract.
+In order to provide a more user-friendly method of calling contracts' public `@method`, we have injected a runtime object named `methods` in your contract.

 Assume you have a contract like this: